Lyle Overbay: Draft and minors

 Overbay was selected by the Arizona Diamondbacks in the 18th round of the 1999 MLB draft.
 While playing in the farm system, he was named Diamondbacks minor league player of the year in 2001.

 Arizona Diamondbacks

 Overbay made his Major League debut on September 19, 2001.
 Overbay appeared in two games, getting one hit out of two plate appearances during his brief stint in the majors in 2001.
-He was also part of the Diamondbacks' postseason roster to serve as a backup first baseman and eventually won the World Series over the Yankees.

 During the 2002 season, Overbay played mostly in the minors and only played in 10 games in the majors.

 Overbay first played with the Diamondbacks as the full-time first baseman in 2003.
 He played in 86 games, batting .276 with four home runs and 28 RBI.
 He was sent down to Triple-A Tucson in June, but was called up in September to be part of the 40-man roster expansion.
 He was traded to the Milwaukee Brewers during the off-season.